carreath/ByteChat-Client/README.md

 ## Using the client
     -Clients must have a uniques identifier

+    -Join a room with the command
+    	"!CONNECT <id>" where <id> is (0, 1, or 2)

+    -Leave a room with the command
+    	"!DISCONNECT"

+    -Close ByteChat from anywhere
+    	"!CLOSE"

     -Type in the command prompt and press enter to send a message

 ## Leaving a conversation